David Coverdale: Early solo efforts (1977–1978)

 After the demise of Deep Purple, Coverdale embarked on a solo career.
 In the wake of the punk movement, he stayed true to his blues rock roots.
 He released his first solo studio album in February 1977, titled White Snake.
 All songs were written by Coverdale and guitarist Micky Moody, and the music shows funk, R&B and jazz influences.
 As his first solo effort, Coverdale later said: "It's very difficult to think back and talk sensibly about the first album.
 White Snake had been a very inward-looking, reflective and low-key affair in many ways, written and recorded as it was in the aftermath of the collapse of Deep Purple."
 Even though the album was not successful, its title inspired the name of Coverdale's future band.

-In 1978, Coverdale released his second studio album Northwinds.
-Its "blues- and R&B-influenced hard rock" style was received much better than the previous album, and in 2021 Classic Rock considered it "a remarkably mature album that can still send shivers down the spine 30 years after it was recorded" and the "antithesis of Whitesnake's super-slick 1987".
-Before the album's release, he had already formed a new band.
+In 1978, Coverdale released his second studio album, Northwinds.
+Its "blues- and R&B-influenced hard rock" style was received much better than his previous album had been.
+In 2021, Classic Rock described it as "a remarkably mature album that can still send shivers down the spine 30 years after it was recorded" and as the "antithesis" of Whitesnake's super-slick self-titled 1987 album".
+Before Northwinds was released, Coverdale had already formed a new band.